leon-luna-ray/weather-dashboard/README.md

 # Weather Dashboard

-* Weather dashboard for searching weather data and forcast by city.
-* Weather data provided by Open Weahter API.
+Weather dashboard for searching weather data and forcast by city.
+Weather data provided by Open Weahter API.

-* User can retrieve current weather data and five day forecast for any city.
-* Created three ajax calls to get the current weather, uv index and five day forecast.
-* Elements are rendered dynamically and stored based on user searches or history.
-* User search history is saved to local storage and can be recalled in the dropdown.
+The applicaitn allows the user to serach for weather by city name.
+The application will save the user's recent seraches and load the previous search when the user returns to the app.

+This is a frontend application build with Vue.js.

 [https://weather-dashboard-rldev.netlify.app/](https://weather-dashboard-rldev.netlify.app/)